School of Medicine Publications and Presentations

 Abstract

-The MHAS study is a prospective panel study of health and aging in Mexico with 7,000 elders that represent 8 million subjects nationally.
-Using measurements of cognition and activities of daily living of dementia cases and CIND were identified at baseline and follow up.
-Overall incidence rates and specific rates for sex, age and education were calculated.
+Method: The MHAS study is a prospective panel study of health and aging in Mexico with 7,000 elders that represent eight million participants nationally.
+Using measurements of cognition and activities of daily living of dementia cases and CIND were identified at baseline and follow-up.
+Overall incidence rates and specific rates for sex, age, and education were calculated.

 Recommended Citation